 Four years ago I decided that I wanted to run around the world and race against the elite runners.
 This is after not having done any exercise in ten years.

 So you weren’t a runner previously?
 One day you woke up and decided you wanted to be a runner?

-My advise there would be to stop running, until you learn how to run properly.
+My advise there would be to stop running until you learn how to run properly.
 Most people are using all the g-force on their knees, backs and joints, causing major fatigue My whole concept is about longevity.
 So light in footsteps, a better oscillation so more movement, getting your body to move.
-So Instead of going three times a week to gym, move everyday for an hour.
-If the body is not switched on and you all of a sudden jerk it into process it is a big shock to the system and that is where injuries form.
+So Instead of going three times a week to the gym, move every day for an hour.
+If the body is not switched on and you all of a sudden jerk it into a process it is a big shock to the system and that is where injuries form.